Christine Elliott: Deputy Premier and Minister of Health and Long-Term Care

-On April 2, Elliott announced via Twitter her intention to seek the PC candidate nomination for the provincial riding of Newmarket-Aurora.
+On April 2, 2018, Elliott announced via Twitter her intention to seek the PC candidate nomination for the provincial riding of Newmarket-Aurora.
 The original PC candidate, Charity McGrath, was disqualified by the PC Party's provincial nomination committee (PNC) amid complaints that she'd signed up riding association members without their knowledge.
 On March 15, the PNC voted unanimously to bar McGrath from standing for the party in any riding for the 2018 election.
 Elliott won the election on June 7, 2018, and her party formed a majority government during the 42nd Parliament of Ontario.
 Premier Ford appointed Elliot appointed to be Deputy Premier and Ministry of Health and Long-Term Care in the Executive Council of Ontario.

-On July 26, 2018, under Premier Ford, Elliott has increased the provincial mental health budget from $3.8 billion annually by an additional $3.8 billion over a ten-year period (with half of the increase in funds coming from the federal government).
+On July 26, 2018, under Premier Ford, Elliott increased the provincial mental health budget from $3.8 billion annually by an additional $3.8 billion over a ten-year period (with half of the increase in funds coming from the federal government).

 As Minister of Health and Long-Term Care, Elliott sponsored The People's Health Care Act which, in addition to repealing the Lung Health Act, enacted the Connecting Care Act to create a new Crown agency titled Ontario Health intended to merge the 14 Local Health Integration Network and several crown agencies such as Cancer Care Ontario, the Gift of Life Network, eHealth Ontario, HealthForceOntario, and provide the ability for the Minister to create Integrated Care Delivery Systems (or Health Teams) to deliver health care services.

-Elliott has been overseeing the response to the COVID-19 pandemic in Ontario.
+Elliott oversaw the response to the COVID-19 pandemic in Ontario.
 Elliot was an active member of Doug Ford's Cabinet who provided front line health care workers with financial relief and recognition through pandemic pay.

-On March 4, 2022, Elliott announced that she will not seek re-election in the upcoming provincial election.
+On March 4, 2022, Elliott announced that she would not seek re-election in the upcoming provincial election.

+Private Clinic Controversy

+In November 2023, former health minister Christine Elliott registered to lobby the Ford government on behalf of Clearpoint Health Network, the largest chain of private surgical clinics in Canada.
+A CBC Toronto investigation revealed that a private clinic, Don Mills Surgical Unit, which is owned by Clearpoint Health Network, received more funding from Christine Elliot's government to perform certain OHIP-covered surgeries than public hospitals performing the same operations did.
+Freedom of information documents show that during her time as minister, the clinic's annual funding from the province quadrupled.

+Adil Shamji, doctor and liberal health critic, complained, "We have a private, for-profit company that is performing the easiest surgeries on the least-complex patients during the most convenient times of the day with the least oversight, yet they get to charge the most to the health-care system (...)
+And we have the immediate past health minister lobbying the current health minister on behalf of a company that is already profiteering in our health care to allow that company to profiteer even more."